dadi/docs/docs/api/latest.md

 ### MongoDB Connector

 The MongoDB connector allows you to use MongoDB as the backend for API.
+It was extracted from API core as part of the 3.0.0 release.
+The connector is available as an NPM package, with full source code available on GitHub.
 Help improve the package at https://github.com/dadi/api-mongodb.

 #### Installing